On Bennequin type inequalities for links in tight contact 3-manifolds: Quasi-positive links

 where $\mathcal L$ is an $n$-component Legendrian link in $(S^3,\xist)$.
 From this result we obtain the following corollary. \begin{cor} Suppose that $\mathcal L$ is an $n$-component Legendrian link in $(S^3,\xi_{\text{st}})$ with smooth link type $L$.
 Then we have that

 where $\Sigma$ is an oriented, compact surface, properly embedded in $D^4$, such that $\partial\Sigma=\mathcal L$. \end{cor} \begin{proof} The first two inequalities follow from the properties of the transverse push-off and Equation \eqref{tb_bound}.
-The last one is a consequence of Proposition 4.7 in \cite{Cavallo}. \end{proof} We now prove Theorem \ref{teo:self}. \begin{proof}[Proof of Theorem \ref{teo:self}] The braid $B=(w_1\sigma_{j_1}w_1^{-1})\cdot...\cdot(w_b\sigma_{j_b}w_b^{-1})$ determines a transverse link $\mathcal T$ in $(S^3,\xist)$ and see \cite{Etnyre}.
+The last one is a consequence of Proposition 4.7 in \cite{Cavallo}. \end{proof} We now prove Theorem \ref{teo:self}. \begin{proof}[Proof of Theorem \ref{teo:self}] The braid $B=(w_1\sigma_{j_1}w_1^{-1})\cdot...\cdot(w_b\sigma_{j_b}w_b^{-1})$ determines a transverse link $\mathcal T$ in $(S^3,\xist)$ and where $\writhe(B)$ is the writhe of $B$, see \cite{Etnyre}.
 Then, since transverse links are in bijection with Legendrian links up to negative stabilization \cite{Etnyre}, Equation \eqref{slice} implies that and these inequalities are all equalities. \end{proof} When we consider connected surfaces, the inequality in Equation \eqref{slice} becomes

-for every $n$-component transverse link $\mathcal T$ in $(S^3,\xist)$, with link type $L$, and where we recall that $g_4(L)$ is the minimal genus of a compact, oriented surface $\Sigma$ properly embedded in $D^4$ and such that $\partial\Sigma=\mathcal T$.
+for every $n$-component transverse link $\mathcal T$ in $(S^3,\xist)$, with link type $L$, and where we recall that $g_4(L)$ is the minimal genus of a connected, compact, oriented surface $\Sigma$ properly embedded in $D^4$ and such that $\partial\Sigma=\mathcal T$.
 Then we have the following proposition. \begin{prop} Suppose that $L$ is an $n$-component link, embedded in $S^3$, which is a connected transverse $\C$-link.
-Then we have that $\tau(L)=g_4(L)+n-1$. \end{prop} \begin{proof} The claim follows from the same argument in the proof of Theorem \ref{teo:self} and Equation \eqref{slice2}. \end{proof} This is a generalization of a result of Plamenevskaya on quasi-positive knots \cite{Plamenevskaya2}, which of course are connected transverse $\C$-links.
+Then we have that $\tau(L)=g_4(L)+n-1$. \end{prop} \begin{proof} The claim follows from the same argument in the proof of Theorem \ref{teo:self}: let $\Sigma'$ be a surface that attains $g_4(L)$, and note that $\Sigma'$ may differ from $\Sigma_B$; Equation \eqref{slice2} gives and then the equality follows from \end{proof} This is a generalization of a result of Plamenevskaya on quasi-positive knots \cite{Plamenevskaya2}, which of course are connected transverse $\C$-links.

 An implication of this proposition is the additivity of the slice genus under connected sums that we stated in Corollary \ref{cor:slice}. \begin{proof}[Proof of Corollary \ref{cor:slice}] If $L_1$ and $L_2$ are two connected transverse $\C$-links then it is easy to see that every connected sum $L=L_1\#\:L_2$ has the same property.
 In fact, take two quasi-positive braids, representing $L_1$ and $L_2$; then $L$ is obtained by putting the second below the first one and adding a negative band between the components that we want to sum, say the $i$-th and the $j$-th ones with $i<j$.
 This move can be seen as the composition of $B$ with $w\sigma_{j-1}w^{-1}$ for some $w$ and then the resulting braid is still quasi-positive.